 We acknowledge that tax risks will arise from time to time in relation to the interpretation of tax law and the nature of our tax compliance arrangements, given the size of our business.
 While the Group does not have a prescribed level of acceptable tax risk, tax risks are identified, evaluated, managed and monitored on a case by case basis to ensure they remain in line with the Group’s overall low tax risk appetite.
 Where there is significant uncertainty or complexity in relation to a risk, external advice may be sought from our professional advisors and also discussed with HMRC to ensure transparency and compliance in our approach.

 We have a positive relationship with HMRC which is based on honesty, integrity, respect and fairness and in a spirit of co-operative compliance.
 We communicate with HMRC on a regular basis via our interactions with our Customer Compliance Manager (“CCM”) and we proactively engage in discussions with HMRC to resolve uncertain tax matters.
 We will seek to resolve any disputed matters through pro-active and transparent discussion and negotiation with HMRC.

 This strategy is approved, owned and overseen by the UK Board of Directors.
 The governance of tax risk follows the tax accounting controls and formal procedures required by the Senior Accounting Officer (“SAO”) legislation which ensures that significant tax related decisions are subject to review and approval by appropriately qualified and experienced staff and that all UK tax obligations are met.
-The Group has a strategic aim to achieve a low tax risk rating as determined by HMRC's Business Risk Review process.
-Specifically, the Group Tax Manager takes responsibility for day to day tax affairs whilst the Group Chief Financial Officer takes the ultimate responsibility for tax and is also the designated SAO.
+The Group has a strategic aim to achieve a low tax risk rating as determined by HMRC’s Business Risk Review process.
+Specifically, the Head of Tax takes responsibility for day to day tax affairs whilst the Group Chief Financial Officer takes the ultimate responsibility for tax and is also the designated SAO.